JsonHrdwick/IdentiLeaf/README.md

 ## 🛠️ Technologies Used

 React Native for the mobile app interface

-Java with SpringBoot for the backend API
+Java with SpringBoot for the backend

 OpenAI for AI model integration

 MySQL using AWS for tree and user data storage

 ## 🌟 Acknowledgements